 Our previous mission statement utilised the word ‘WULFRAN’, with each letter representing a different aspect of mission.
 It remains a useful summary of some of the things we do in pursuit of our mission:-

 See the What’s On page for information on our services and events.

-We include children’s activities as part of normal worship at St Wulfrans.
-The First Sunday Eucharist has a more informal approach, (and we have books and toys at the front of the church for young children who find being in a church service rather long!)
-Our Sunday School, ‘Little Fishes’ meets in the Church Room,10.00 – 10.45.am, joining the rest of the congregation for a blessing at the altar rail, during the administration of Holy Communion.
-Further details may be found on the Children and Youth page, along with various photographs from previous events, such as the Easter egg hunt and the Vicarage tea party – which of course is designed for young and older alike.
+We include children’s activities as part of normal worship at St Wulfran’s, with books and toys at the front of the church for young children who find being in a church service rather long!
+The First Sunday Eucharists are a little more informal.
+Our Sunday School, ‘Little Fishes’, meets in the Church Room 10.00 – 10.45.am on other Sundays, joining the rest of the congregation for a blessing at the altar during the administration of Holy Communion.
+Further details may be found on the Children, page along with photographs from previous events, such as the Easter egg hunt.

-We have a safeguarding policy in place for both children and for vulnerable adults.
+We have a safeguarding policy in place for children and vulnerable adults.

 Learn and Grow